Pasadena Personal Injury Attorneys

 How much money will I receive in my personal injury claim?

 Your award in a personal injury case is entirely dependent on the circumstances of your situation.
 Only after thoroughly assessing and investigating your situation can we arrive at a reliable estimate for the value of your claim.

 Factors that may impact your award include:

 Do personal injury claims have monetary limits?

-There is no cap on reimbursement for economic damages in personal injury claims, but these losses must be documented and future expenses must be supported by reasonable estimates and/or expert testimony.
+There is no cap on reimbursement for economic damages in personal injury claims, but these losses must be documented, and future expenses must be supported by reasonable estimates and/or expert testimony.
 Compensation for non-economic losses such as pain and suffering is generally awarded at the discretion of the jury.
-The only major exception to this rule is in regards to medical malpractice cases, which have a cap of $250,000.
+The only major exception to this rule is in regard to medical malpractice cases, which have a cap of $250,000.

 What if the accident was partially my fault?

 You may still be able to recover compensation for injuries that were partially your fault under California's "pure comparative negligence" rules.
 California courts allow injured parties to collect damages even if they are 99% at fault for an accident, although their recoverable financial award will be reduced by a percentage equal to their share of fault.